StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 * Fixed wrong text domains.
 * Fixed alert style on settings page when the settings cannot be displayed.
 * Fixed large product names in PO PDF template.
+* CSS fixes.
+* Fixed multi-checkbox field when no checkboxes are checked.
+* Fixed get_keys method when a trial name is passed.
+* Fixed barcode length checking.

 ---